weizheng1910/Learning-Notes/SystemsDesign.md

 * E - Eventual Consistency: After a write request, the databases( between the primary database and the secondaries) will not immediately sync, but they will after some time has passed from the last update.

  ##### MongoDB
- Though a NoSQL Database, MongoDB is strongly-consistent as all reads go to the primary by default ??
-(ACCORDING TO THE DOCUMENTATION)
- But if secondary reads are allowed then it is eventually consistent.
-(ACCORDING TO THE DOCUMENTATION)
+ According to the database, MongoDB is strongly-consistent as all reads go to the primary by default But if secondary reads are allowed then it is eventually consistent.
+This is confusing to me as a strongly-consistent database is one where the secondaries are instantly updated after a write request was made on the primary.
  </br>
+ Interpretation: Mongodb is eventually consistent (whereby there is a lagtime before secondary node gets updated), but it ensures the most recent data gets received by directing read requests to the primary node.

 "MongoDB is consistent by default: reads and writes are issued to the primary member of a replica set.
 Applications can optionally read from secondary replicas, where data is eventually consistent by default"

  "All read preference modes except primary may return stale data because secondaries replicate operations from the primary in an asynchronous process.
 [1] Ensure that your application can tolerate stale data if you choose to use a non-primary mode."

- Interpretation: Mongodb is eventually consistent (whereby there is a lagtime before secondary node gets updated), but it ensures the most recent data gets received by directing read requests to the primary node.